-The Trustees will review and consider comments received during the public comment period prior to finalizing the DARP.
-The Final DARP will address public comments received and will document responses to those comments.
-As restoration progresses, the Trustees may amend the DARP if significant changes are made to the type, scope, or impact of a project.
-In the event of a significant modification to the DARP, the Trustees will provide the public with an opportunity to comment on that particular amendment.
+The Trustees reviewed and considered comments received during the public comment period prior to finalizing the DARP.
+Only one comment was received.
+That comment stated full support for the proposed restoration alternatives.
+As restoration progresses, the Trustees may amend the DARP/ECA if significant changes are made to the type, scope, or impact of a project.
+In the event of a significant modification to the DARP/ECA, the Trustees will provide the public with another opportunity to comment on that particular amendment.